Is your insurance agency still relying on standard commissions and volatile profit sharing for revenue?

 The truth is, if you’re only earning from commissions and profit sharing, you’re leaving money on the table.

 As you know, profit sharing is volatile and not something you can consistently budget for or count on every year.
-Unlocking multiple revenue streams can boost profits and reduce your reliance on non-guaranteed numbers, reducing volatility in your agency’s growth projections.
+Unlocking multiple revenue streams can increase profitability and reduce your reliance on non-guaranteed numbers, reducing volatility in your agency’s performance and growth projections.

 Plus, unlocking new revenue streams on its own is an avenue for growth.
 Simply tapping into these additional streams will increase the total revenue your agency generates.
 As your revenue increases, so does the value of your agency.